MariaViveros/clientSide-portfolio/README.md

 # clientSide-portfolio
-Client Side projects I've done.
+Client Side projects I've done using tools as JQuery, and Scriptaculous.